Logo

 Giveaways

 The most basic server event you can run is a standard giveaway, where you give items or coins to a specific number of winners.
 To run a giveaway, first, make sure what you want to give is in the server pool.
-When you’re ready, do /serverevents run giveaway.
+When you’re ready, use /serverevents run giveaway.

 If you are giving away items, the last step is to add the optional item field and enter the name of the item as well.